 getString Returns the textual representation of this BitstringValue, as defined in TTCN-3.
 E.g. the textual representation of 0101 is '0101'B. The textual representation of the empty TTCN-3 bitstring is ''B, while its length is zero.
+In some cases, the message data are available in the form of a stream and cannot be converted into a string by TCi (e.g. because of memory restrictions).
+In such cases, this method returns null and the getInputStream method shall be used for reading the data.

 setString Sets the value of this BitstringValue according to the textual representation as defined by value.
 E.g. The value of this BitstringValue will be 0101 if the textual representation in value is '0101'B.